Opel Manta

-The Opel Manta is a rear-wheel-drive sports coupé built by German manufacturer Opel in two generations from 1970 to 1988.
-The Manta was a mildly sporting coupé based on the Ascona family car, akin to the Ford Falcon-based Mustang and its various imitators such as the Ford Capri.
+The Opel Manta is a car which was built by German manufacturer Opel in two generations from 1970 to 1988.
+The Manta was a mildly sporting coupé based on the Ascona family car, competing with cars such as the Ford Capri.
 The Manta remained rear-wheel drive for both generations and also saw certain competition success.
-Its name comes from the Manta ray.
+Its name comes from the manta ray.
+The first generation only has a two-door body style, whilst the second generation added a three-door hatchback alongside the two-door variant.

 Manta A (1970–1975)

 The Manta A was released in September 1970, two months ahead of the then new Opel Ascona on which it was based.
 A competitor to the Ford Capri, it was a two-door "three-box" coupé, and featured distinctive round tail lights, quite similar to those on the Opel GT and which in fact were used on the GT in 1973, its final model year.
 It took its name, and a few minor styling cues, from the Manta Ray concept car (1961), which also famously influenced the 1968 Chevrolet Corvette C3 (both Chevrolet and Opel had General Motors as their parent company).
+498,553 Manta As were built from 1970 until 1975.

 In the UK market, the first Manta was sold only as an Opel: there was no Vauxhall-branded Manta (or Ascona) until after the launch, in 1975, of the Manta B1 and Ascona B as the Mark 1 Cavalier coupe and sports hatch (Manta) and saloon (Ascona).
 The Vauxhall and Opel models were subsequently sold side by side.
 (In the UK the Ford Capri niche was contested, with only limited success, by Vauxhall's Firenza, based on the ageing Vauxhall Viva until 1975.)

 The Manta was normally equipped with a 1.6 or a 1.9-litre CIH engine, although in continental Europe, a small, 1.2-litre, motor was also offered.
 In the United States, only the largest, 1.9-litre, engine was offered.
 The Manta came with either a four-speed manual or a three-speed TH-180 automatic.
-The Manta was known to be one of the best-handling cars in its class and went on to win a large number of rallies in Europe and the United States.
+The Manta went on to win a large number of rallies in Europe and the United States.

 The European market had a number of different versions.
 Most were basic trim packages, the most popular being the "Berlinetta", which was similar to the Luxus but included rubber trim on the bumpers (standard on all 1973 US Opel Mantas), vinyl roof, and other miscellaneous features.
 The one exception was the 1975 Opel, which offered the GT/E and a number of special editions based on the GT/E. The GT/E was a fuel-injected version of the European 1.9 L and the performance figures were very impressive for the time.
-The most notable special editions models based on the GT/E were the "Black Magic" (with black and plaid interior) and the "Swinger" edition in white, also with an odd interior choice.
+The most notable special editions models based on the GT/E were the "Black Magic" (with black and plaid interior) and the "Swinger" edition in white with red stripes and a bright red fabric interior.